BeSpunky/angular-zen/wiki/Modules/CoreModule/WindowRef.md

 The `WindowRef` service acts as an injectable angular wrapper for the javascript `window` object.

 `WindowRef` will automatically detect if it is running on a browser platform and will return an empty object otherwise.
-This allows DI and unit testing.
+This allows DI and unit testing and prevents "`window` is undefined" on non-browser platforms.

 The default implementation for `WindowRef` depends on the `WINDOW` token which provides the actual native object.